 Section 4.3 Nomination, Election and Term of Office of Directors

 (a) Each Platinum Member (while remaining in good standing) shall be entitled individually to appoint one Director (each a “Platinum Director”).
 Each Platinum Director shall serve until the next annual action of Members without a meeting and until his or her successor shall be duly appointed or until his or her earlier resignation or removal.

-(d) Following the expiration of the first six month period following the public announcement of the ODP, each Individual Committer Member (while remaining in good standing) shall have the right to vote, together with the other Individual Committer Members as a class, to elect two (2) Directors (the “Individual Directors”), each to serve until the next annual action of Members without a meeting and until his or her successor is elected and qualified or until his or her earlier resignation or removal.
+(e) Following the first simultaneous release of the Platform, each Individual Committer Member (while remaining in good standing) shall have the right to vote, together with the other Individual Committer Members as a class, to elect two (2) Directors (the “Individual Directors”), each to serve until the next annual action of Members without a meeting and until his or her successor is elected and qualified or until his or her earlier resignation or removal.
 The selection of nominees for such positions shall be made by the Individual Committer Members (as project committers) and approved by the Board through such nominating procedures as may be set by the Board from time to time.
 Unless otherwise determined by the Board pursuant to the preceding sentence, the two Individual Directors shall each be employed by different companies that are not Related Companies.

 Section 4.4 Enlargement or Reduction

 Subject to Section 2.10 above and Section 4.10 below, the number of Directors, the persons eligible to become Directors and the classes of Members eligible to appoint, elect and/or nominate Directors may be amended at any time by a Super Majority Vote (as defined in Section 4.10(.b)) of the Board.